-- Student-generated content; writing, pictures etc: Through the course of the school year, students can upload information to the Summit Learning Platform including, for example, notes about their progress, their personal goals for the week or their final products from a particular project.
+- Student-generated content; writing, pictures etc: Through the course of the school year, students can upload information to the Summit Learning Platform including, for example, notes about their progress, their personal goals for the week or their Final Products from a particular Project.
 Additionally, students can upload and work on class assignments using either their G-Suite for Education or Microsoft Office account.
-The student’s classwork or resources utilized on either G-Suite for Education or Microsoft Office are not stored directly with Summit, but are copied from Summit’s Google domain to the domain of the student’s school.
+The student’s classwork or resources using on either G-Suite for Education or Microsoft Office are not stored directly with Summit, but are copied from Summit’s Google domain to the domain of the student’s school.

 19. Student Outcome Information and Transcript